Who Has The Lowest IQ In The World 2025 (Country Wise)

 6. Nicaragua – 52.69

 Nicaragua is a Central American country with a population of around 7 million people.
-Despite its natural beauty and rich cultural heritage, the country faces significant challenges in terms of economic development and social inequality.
-Poverty is a significant factor that influences IQ levels in Nicaragua.
+Despite its natural beauty and rich cultural heritage, the country faces significant challenges in economic development and social inequality.
+Poverty is an important factor that influences IQ levels in Nicaragua.

 The country has a high poverty rate, and individuals living in poverty often face limited access to resources necessary for cognitive development.
-Limited access to education and healthcare also plays a role in low IQ levels.
-Nicaragua faces challenges related to education, including a lack of infrastructure, inadequate resources, and a shortage of qualified teachers.
+Limited access to education and healthcare also contributes to low IQ levels.
+Nicaragua faces educational challenges, including a lack of infrastructure, inadequate resources, and a shortage of qualified teachers.

 7. Guinea – 53.48

 Guinea is one of the poorest countries in the world, with a GDP per capita of just $1,210.
-Poverty can lead to a number of problems that can impact intelligence, such as malnutrition, poor healthcare, and lack of access to education.
-Malnutrition is a major problem in Guinea, with over 40% of children under the age of five being underweight.
+Poverty can lead to several problems that can impact intelligence, such as malnutrition, poor healthcare, and lack of access to education.
+Malnutrition is a significant problem in Guinea, with over 40% of children under the age of five being underweight.

 Guinea- poverty and malnutrition